dramdass/agentfleet/README.md

   --repo /Users/you/path/to/repo

 # Run directly from GitHub (AgentFleet clones into ./work/repos/<slug>)
+agentfleet "Add rate limiting to Flask app.py using the {approach} approach" \
-agentfleet "Add rate limiting" "Token bucket" "Sliding window" \
+  "Token bucket" "Sliding window" \
   --repo https://github.com/dramdass/flask-url-shortener.git

 > `--repo` is required and must be either an absolute local path or a full GitHub URL.

+# Skip the automatic pull request (optional)
+agentfleet ... --skip-pr

 # Interactive mode (pause at decisions)
 agentfleet "Implement a rate limiter" "Token bucket" "Sliding window" --interactive